-U.S. urges Google to focus on safety
+U.S. urges Google to focus on safety in driverless test

 Washington — The head of the National Highway Traffic Safety Administration wants search engine Google Inc. to ensure that its autonomous cars that it plans to test later this year are safe.